omgcrazybeans/tripadvisor-reviews-server/ServerAPI.md

     id: trip id
     Success Status Code: 200

-  Returns: a single parent trip document in JSON
+  Returns: A single parent trip document in JSON that has a review array which contains id numbers that reference child review documents.

     parent trip document: